 So how do we indeed "grow a fanzine"?
-Lots of nurturing, coddling, blood, sweat, and tears (while listening to BS&T's first two albums), and showing prospective fans that this oldfashioned method of fannish contact is still vital and actually a rapidly growing and energetic field of fannish endeavour.
+Lots of nurturing, coddling, blood, sweat, and tears (while listening to BS&T's first two albums), and showing prospective fans that this old-fashioned method of fannish contact is still vital and actually a rapidly growing and energetic field of fannish endeavour.
 More than anything, I think those of us who are producing zines on a relatively regular basis need to show why we love to make zines.
 Simply put, it's fun.
 I enjoy doing it; how about you?

-It provides a way for my writings to be received by people outside of my immediate reach.
+It provides a way for my writing's to be received by people outside of my immediate reach.

-Back to the loccol, where Jeffrey Allan Bowman relates the impressions that Steven Brust left on Con\Cept last year.
+Back to the loccol, where Jeffrey Allan Bowman relates the impressions that Steven Brust left on ConCept last year.
 Yeah, he does smoke a lot, that's true; in fact, he's been trying to reduce this smoking-stick usage with poor results.
 At AggieCons he has attended, Steven has obeyed the rules and stepped outside to smoke.
 Then again, the con is held on campus at Texas A&M University, so he has no choice: it's the law.
-My experience with my old friend is that if he knows the rules and regs, he will abide by them.
-Now, I wasn't at Con\Cept, so I have no idea if that con's Powers That Be read him the no smoking riot act, or if he simply was never aware of them.
-It is so after the fact that it really doesn't matter anymore.
-But that's my two-cents worth on this.
+My experience with my old friend is that if he knows the rules and by people he is superior to."
+I really believe he regs, he will abide by them.
+Now, I wasn't at wants to be one of us, but that his immersion in ConCept, so I have no idea if that con's literary fiction affects his writing style.
+Some Powers That Be read him the no smoking riot very fine sf has come out of "literary fiction", is so after the fact that it really doesn't matter Cormac McCarthy's The Road being two nothing at all?
+Usually that happens only in feminists.

-Speaking of non-smoking, this coming October it will be exactly 20 years since I gave up smoking for good.
+up smoking for good.
 It's really kinda funny, too, since now I even can't stand the smell of cigarette smoke, even in open spaces.
 Seriously, it's funny how this has turned out.
-From: Jim Stumm Post Office I 0029 USA JTM: I have rea work with a VCR b